bmhking/Parcel_value_app/README.md

 - Changed column to 6 sides instead of 20.
 Now the map runs more smoothly (04/17)
 - Added option to include non-taxable parcels and parcels with 0 value (05/07)
 - Added CPAs for San Diego city parcels.
 Now when you select "SAN DIEGO" in the city/community picker, a new picker will appear asking you to select which San Diego CPA to search for (5/12)
+- Updated non San Diego City community designations with official borders instead of Assessor records (5/16)
+- Fixed bug where Natural Resources parcels are not included in the dashboard (5/16)
+- Fixed bug where parcels with both taxable and tax-exempt subparcels have their parcels double-counted when showing both taxable and tax-exempt parcels (05/26)
 - Reorganize usage options
 - Add ability to read in a file of APNs - currently not working on it since you already can copy/paste a list of APNs.
 I might work on this later
 - Add ability to show average value of surrounding parcels of a parcel (likely in a certain radius) - currently can do it with lat/long